Asbestos safety for trades and construction workers

 Bonded securely as part of another compound, often cement.
 Can be found as part of cement sheets, adhesive substances or materials like fibro.
-It is not dangerous if in good condition.
 It can be hazardous when disturbed, damaged or deteriorating as asbestos fibres can be released.

 Where can you find asbestos?

 Asbestos is present in many locations:

 How can I tell if something is asbestos?

 You cannot tell if building material contains asbestos by simply looking it.

 The only way to be sure is to have a sample tested by a NATA (National Association of Testing Authorities) accredited laboratory.
 At present, there is no conclusive on-site test for the presence of asbestos.

 If the building is a workplace (commercial and public buildings) the person with management or control of the workplace must keep an asbestos register that tells you where it is and what condition it is in.

 Before starting work in a home, you should ask the owner if they know of any asbestos in the property.
 Although a home can also be a workplace, homeowners are not required to keep an asbestos register.
 Remember that many householders will not be aware that their home may contain asbestos.

 Asbestos professionals who can assist with identifying asbestos include: